gjanco/mezmo-dd-marketplace/mainstorconcept_ziris/README.md

 A span represents a unit of work or process.
 Spans are the building blocks for distributed traces which depict when a request was triggered and how the requests flowed through applications and services.

-z/IRIS extends Datadog traces with spans that represent processes and units of work from IBM Z mainframe applications.

-Extending traces provides Datadog users with new insights into how applications hosted on Cloud and other on-premise platforms depend on applications hosted on z/OS.
-Furthermore, users gain standard key performance indicators, such as error rate, call rate, and request latency for mainframe-based applications.
+z/IRIS extends traces in Datadog with spans that represent processes and transactions from IBM Z mainframe applications.
+Extending traces provides users with new insights into how services on mainframe are consumed by cloud and server applications.
+Performance indicators, such as error rate, call rate, and request latency, for mainframe-based applications are enabled so you can identify the health of the mainframe integration.

 #### Spans

-z/IRIS creates spans for the following mainframe applications:
+z/IRIS creates spans for transactions and operations processed on the following mainframe systems:

 * [Db2 for z/OS][4]
 * [z/OS Connect][5]
-* [Batch Jobs steps and TSO User Session][6]
-* [MQ for z/OS][7]
+* [IBM MQ for z/OS][7]
-* [CICS Transaction][8]
+* [CICS Transaction Server (i.e. CICS TS)][8]
+* [Batch jobs][6]
+* [TSO user activity][6]

 This list is always growing.
 Contact [ziris@mainstorconcept.com][2] to request information about support for z/OS applications or subsystems not listed above.

 #### Workflow Tracing

-Once a span has been generated, z/IRIS checks if the span has a logical relationship to an upstream application trace.
-If so, the required correlation context is added to the span and Datadog will automatically append the span to the relevant trace.
+z/IRIS is able to identify when operations on mainframe were triggered by an external application request and will ensure that the generated spans are added to the trace for the application request.
+For example, a cloud application sends a request to a mainframe application for processing, z/IRIS will detect that the mainframe application processing is related to an external request and will ensure that the span from the mainframe application is added to the trace for the cloud application request.

-The following request workflows trigger span correlation:
+The following request workflows are tracked by z/IRIS Workflow tracing:

-* REST API request processing z/OS Connect
-* z/OS Connect APIs processed by Db2 for z/OS System-of-Record
+* REST API request -> z/OS Connect EE -> SOR (CICS TS, Db2 for z/OS, IMS or IBM MQ) -> Db2 for z/OS
-* JDBC calls to Db2 for z/OS
+* JDBC -> Db2 for z/OS
-* JMS application messages to IBM MQ for z/OS (including channel-to-channel)
+* IBM MQ (Linux, Windows, AIX) -> IBM MQ for z/OS -> CICS TS -> Db2 for z/OS
-* MQ for z/OS to CICS Transactions
+* CICS TS -> Db2 for z/OS
-* Steps from a single batch job are correlated to form a trace

 #### Tags

-Additional metadata about request processing on z/OS is provided through tags that are useful to filter for specific traces in the [Datadog Trace Explorer][9] as well as additional insight for [Datadog Watchdog Insights][10].
+Metadata about the request, its resource utilization, and the relevant z/OS system are provided through tags that you can use to make queries in the [Trace Explorer][9], and this information is processed by [Watchdog Insights][10] to alert users to anomalies detected in mainframe services.

 Below is a complete list of all tags created with z/IRIS.